-We need a physical document to prove our rights
+whenever we have to prove our rights

-In order to be able to survive in the UK, everyone has to be able to navigate the ‘hostile environment’.
+In order to be able to survive in the UK, everyone has to be able to navigate the ‘hostile environment’

 The Government deliberately created this hostile environment in 2012 - effectively delegating its border control responsibilities to service providers like employers, landlords, banks, schools, universities, the Department of Work and Pensions, and the NHS.
 You have to prove you’re legal at every turn.